Skip to content

 A non-reorderable footer item to show after the controls.

-header #
+header class-attribute instance-attribute #

 header: Control | None = None